bitst0rm-pub/Formatter/README.md

     // Display a real-time word and character count in the status bar.
     // By default, whitespace is not included in the character count.
+    // For the optimal experience, consider disabling the
+    // "show_line_column" setting in your Sublime Text.
     "show_words_count": {
         "enable": true,
         "ignore_whitespace_char": true